Guidance and Counseling

 In the Jesuit tradition of cura personalis, or care for the individual, we strive to advocate for the students in every aspect of their lives.
 To this end, we collaborate and consult regularly with teachers, parents, and administrators to foster the academic, interpersonal, emotional and spiritual development of our students.
 Our goal is to help prepare students for the challenges of college and life.

-Canisius High School's Guidance and Counseling Department is comprised of six counselors and an administrative assistant comprise our guidance and counseling department.
-Our counseling center, adjacent to the Library, is open each school day from 8:00 am to 3:30 pm.
+Canisius High School's guidance and counseling department comprises six counselors and an administrative assistant comprise our guidance and counseling department.
+Our counseling center, adjacent to the library, is open each school day from 8:00 am to 3:30 pm.
 Three school counselors work with freshmen and sophomores regarding high school adjustment and study skills, three other school counselors work with the juniors and seniors on career exploration and college admissions.
 Individual, as well as group counseling, occurs throughout the four years.
 Information programs for parents are conducted at least four times a year regarding a variety of different topics related to academics and college planning.

 Consistent with the Jesuit philosophy of using your talents in the service of others (I Peter 4:10), our career planning model has school counselors help students to first identify their strengths, abilities, and interests, and then find matching college programs to help develop these skills to prepare them for a career helping others.